Gogle/Xcode-Dynamic-Library-Template/README.md

 # Xcode-Dynamic-Library-Template
 Xcode only supports Static Library template.
 Install this template and create your own Dynamic Library!
+Be aware that it only support versions under Xcode 6.4 (6.4 included).
+However, you can use you projects created by Xcode 6.4 in newer Xcode version.

 # How to Install
 1. Copy "iPhoneOSPackageTypes.xcspec" and "iPhoneOSProductTypes.xcspec" to the following path: (replace them if exist.)